VRabinin/mlops-zoomcamp-project/architecture/README.md

 ### Local Development
 1. Start Docker services with Docker Compose
-2. Deploy LocalStack for AWS service emulation
+2. Deploy MinIO for S3-compatible object storage
 3. Use Docker containers for service orchestration
 4. Connect to local databases and storage